sowpati/sudoku-challenge/readme.md

 The above data is in **flat** mode: each puzzle and its corresponding solution is a string of 81 digits. `0` indicates a blank.

+In addition to the above easy puzzles, two more files are now added, called `hard.csv` and `harder.csv`.
+These cannot be solved by simply iterating over hidden and naked singles, and need more advanced strategies.
+The best overall strategy would be to use guessing and backtracking.

 To get you started, here is a simple python code that can read the file, and convert each puzzle into a 9x9 matrix:

 ``` python